neoxqy/neoxqy/README.md

 ## 📫 **Get in Touch**
 📧 **Email:** gustavo@example.com
-💬 Always available to talk about new ideas, projects, and collaborations!
+💬 Always open to discussing new ideas, projects, and collaborations!

 ---